 A two-term experience in which students, with the aid of a faculty member, conduct an empirical study regarding some question in psychology.
 This process includes reviewing the literature, generating hypotheses, collecting and analyzing data, and presenting results in both oral and written forms.
-Prereq: STAT 200 and prior or concurrent enrollment in PSYC 363, 364, 365, 368 or 369; Grade is withheld (NR) until PSYC 361 is completed; W; STAFF
+Prereq: PSYC 282; Grade is withheld (NR) until PSYC 361 is completed; W; STAFF